music-notation-swift/music-notation/README.md

 ### 3.1 Swift Package Manager

-[Swift Package Manager](https://github.com/apple/swift-package-manager) requires Swift version 6.0 or higher.
+[Swift Package Manager](https://github.com/apple/swift-package-manager) requires Swift version 3.0 or higher, but the library itself requires Swift 6.
 First, create a `Package.swift` file.
 It should look like:

 ```swift
 dependencies: [